rubyberlin/rubyberlin.org/source/2013-10-statement-community.html.md

 We all joined the Ruby community because it is a warm and welcoming place - sadly, the aforementioned events draw a very different and very real picture.
 This is why we feel the need to speak out:

-We oppose any form of harassment or discrimination, including, but not limited to all forms of sexism and racism, strongly.
+We strongly oppose any form of harassment or discrimination, including, but not limited to all forms of sexism and racism.

 ## For Diversity